 Outside the airport, the coating is also widely used inside trains, shopping malls and tourist attractions to give visitors greater peace of mind when they explore the city.

 All restaurants have also implemented a range of health safety measures to protect the wellness of customers.
-They must conduct temperature checks on customers at the door before they are allowed inside.
+They must conduct temperature checks on customers at the door, while customers must use the LeaveHomeSafe mobile application before entering (except for specified categories of persons).
 Tables are also socially distanced, and often plastic barriers have been erected between tables.